List of museums and collections at the University of Michigan

 The University of Michigan in Ann Arbor is home to a number of museums.

 Located on the university's Central Campus are University of Michigan Museum of Natural History; the University of Michigan Museum of Art; the Kelsey Museum of Archaeology; Sindecuse Museum of Dentistry of the School of Dentistry.
 Adjacent to the Central Campus is the Nichols Arboretum and Matthaei Botanical Gardens.

 Located on the university's North Campus is the Warren Robbins Gallery and Slusser Gallery of the Penny W. Stamps School of Art & Design and the Stearns Collection of Musical Instruments of the School of Music, Theatre & Dance.

 Central Campus

 University of Michigan Museum of Natural History

-The University of Michigan Museum of Natural History, formerly known as the Exhibit Museum of Natural History, began in the mid-19th century and expanded greatly with the donation of 60,000 specimens by Joseph Beal Steere, an UM alumnus, in the 1870s.
-The building also houses three research museums: the Museum of Anthropology, Museum of Paleontology.
-Today, the collections are primarily housed and displayed in the Ruthven Museums Building which was completed in 1928.
-The Ruthven Building includes a planetarium and exhibits on geology, paleontology in Michigan, Michigan wildlife, Native American culture and anthropology.